widala/getting_cleaning_data_course_project/README.md

 The data available in final data set (tidy.txt) are described below:
   -  subject - ID of the volunteer in the motion data study
   -  activity - a descriptive name of the predetermined movements for the volunteers
-  -  The following measurements are present in both average [mean()] and average standard deviation [std()] for each       activity and subject (the meaning of each measurement can be found in features.txt):
+  -  The following measurements are present in both average [mean()] and average standard deviation [std()] for each       activity and subject (the meaning of each measurement can be found in features_info.txt):
      -  timeBodyAccelerometer...X
      -  timeBodyAccelerometer...Y
      -  timeBodyAccelerometer...Z